creativeworldpro/CD-4017-Make-On-Off-Circuit-JLCPCB-/README.md

 6. Confirm your shipping address and shipping method.
 7. Pay your payment
 8. Wait for confirmation mail.
-9. For SMT Service, Click here.
+9. For SMT Service, Click here (https://cart.jlcpcb.com/quote)

- Shipping and Billing
+ Shipping and Billing -

 JLCPCB supported all shipping method can be seen below.

 Estimated Delivery Time